HoratioConkerhead/stitched-up-companion/README.md

    - Lazy loading of components
    - Data caching strategies

+6. **Multi-Book Support**
+   - Support for multiple books in a series
+   - Cross-book character and plot connections

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.